lyne-design-system/lyne/README.md

 # Lyne

-Welcome to the Lyne Design System
+Welcome to the Lyne.
+This is the entry point into the Lyne Design System.